 Provisional applications are inexpensive and give you the earliest possible priority date.
 A priority date establishes the fact that you are the first person to file a new invention with us.
 While a provisional application doesn’t provide you with the protection of a full patent, it does give you up to 12 months to consider your options before deciding to proceed with a patent application.

 If you want long term protection in Australia for your invention, you may consider applying for a standard patent.
-The examination process is often longer than an innovation patent application, however protection lasts for up to 20 years.
+It lasts for up to 20 years from the filing date of your application (or up to 25 years for pharmaceutical substances).